 PLEASE NOTE:

-Crews generally work Monday through Friday from 7:00am to 5:00pm, weather permitting.
+Crews will generally work Monday through Saturday from 7:00am to 5:00pm.
 Construction activities are subject to change and modifications to the schedule may become necessary due to weather delays or other unforeseen conditions.
 Please use caution when traveling in construction areas.

 Amtrak is committed to keeping you informed and providing you with updates regarding construction activities related to the Frederick Douglass Tunnel Program that may impact your neighborhood.